OpenTSDB/asyncbigtable/README.md

 Please note that the library is still under development and it was never meant to replace AsyncHBase when running with an HBase backend or be a general purpose HBase library.

+## Build instructions

+Maven has been adopted as the building tool for this project.
+To produce jar file, run

+    mvn clean package